cloudblog004/fantasticfoodies/content/en/posts/2350-recipe-of-quick-egyptian-mashi-cosa-stuffed-squash-with-chicken-vegetable-stir-fry.md

 1. Get 4 cup boiling water

-Egyptian mashi cosa (stuffed squash) with Autumn, Poultry, Spring, Summer, Winter Egyptian Roasted Chicken &amp; Potatoes.
+Egyptian mashi cosa (stuffed squash) with Autumn, Poultry, Spring, Summer, Winter Egyptian Roasted Chicken & Potatoes.
 One of the simplest and tastiest ways to enjoy chicken and without.
 Broiled white fish over rice and vegetables.
 Cream of potato and mushroom soup.

 <!--inarticleads2-->